-“Sarabah Estate is a creatives dream, it leaves you feeling like you were just swept away into a European romance novel.
+Sarabah Estate is a creatives dream.
+It leaves you feeling like you were just swept away into a European romance novel.

-“The modern-meets-vintage concept was brought alive through the use of the delicate and timeless beauty of dried flowers, mixed with the romantic yet fleeting elegance of fresh florals.
-I was inspired to feature the warm beige and golden tones that peeked through the dried elements along with the feminine soft blush and toffee tones, all working in harmony to create a softly muted and dusty palette which said so much, without saying much at all.
-I refrained from using traditional greens throughout the use of foliage, in the effort to create a uniquely modern and ethereal effect, and instead showcased various textures, dried ferns and deep burgundy foliage.
-The use of texture is one of my most adored aspects of floral design, so I was delighted to incorporate so many unique and textural elements.
-Including twisted willow to echo the surrounds of the vineyard that the photoshoot was held at.”
+The modern-meets-vintage concept was brought alive.
+Through the use of delicate and timeless beauty of dried flowers, mixed with the romantic yet fleeting elegance of fresh florals.
+Inspired to feature warm beige and golden tones that peeked through dried elements.
+Along with the feminine soft blush and toffee tones.
+All working in harmony to create a softly muted and dusty palette which said so much, without saying much at all.
+I refrain from using traditional greens throughout the use of foliage to create a uniquely modern and ethereal effect.
+And instead, showcas various textures, dried ferns and deep burgundy foliage.
+The use of texture is one of my most adored aspects of floral design.
+I was delighted to incorporate so many unique and textural elements.
+Including twisted willow to echo the surrounds of the vineyard that the photoshoot was held at.
 Sarah Luthy – Gwen Floral Co

-“I got very very inspired by the rawness by the whole shoot.
+I got very very inspired by the rawness by the whole shoot.
 That area in Canungra being raw, I can imagine Emma got inspired by that too.
 When I saw the stationery and the torn raw paper, I wanted to put it in my cake.
 So, the cake for me was almost like terroir for wine: the connection with the land, the raw.
 So, to represent that I used a variety of textural elements to bring a soft, still very raw story to the cake.
-And of course, the colour palette chosen brought an amazing elegant and soft touch to it.”
+And of course, the colour palette chosen brought an amazing elegant and soft touch to it.
 Marina Machado – Marina Machado Cakes

-“We believe that beautiful lighting is key to creating that special ambience and atmosphere at any important event, helping to form the foundation and mood for your special day.
+We believe that beautiful lighting is key to creating that special ambience.
+An atmosphere at any event, helping to form the foundation and mood for your special day.
 It is important that you have the correct lighting to tie in with all other styling elements.
-This look was chosen to softly compliment the table settings, without dominating the space.”
+This look was chosen to softly compliment the table settings, without dominating the space.
 Stephanie Jones – Scenic Rim Wedding Hire

-“Going into the shoot I did have a little idea what direction I wanted to take my images, however once seeing how breathtaking the styling, cake and flowers were, I completely changed this and just took inspiration from the other suppliers involved.
+Going into the shoot I did have a little idea what direction I wanted to take my images.
+Once seeing how breathtaking the styling, cake and flowers were, I completely changed this and just took inspiration from the other suppliers involved.
 With a shoot like this one, I really like to have a good talk to the other professionals and listen to their stories and what inspired them.

-Straight away, the florals and setting leant itself to a muted palette with small touches of pastels coming through.
+The florals and setting leant itself to a muted palette with small touches of pastels coming through.
 The whole shoot had a very ‘under the tuscan sun’ feel and I just ran with that.

-Whilst editing the images, I kept getting drawn towards the more moodier and darker aspects which the styling / cake design learnt itself towards.”
+Whilst editing the images, I kept getting drawn towards the more moodier and darker aspects which the styling / cake design learnt itself towards.
 Photographer Steve Tognazzini – Glass Slipper Photography

 Winery locations are laden with rustic character with an array of wedding venues in the Scenic Rim.